rkapl123/RAddin/docs/README.md

 - dir: the path where below files (scripts, args, results and diagrams) are stored.
 - script: full path of the executable script.
 - arg (R input objects, txt files): path where the (input) arguments are stored.
-- res (R output objects, txt files): path where the (output) results are expected.
+- res/rres (R output objects, txt files): path where the (output) results are expected.
+If the definition type is rres, results are removed before saving
 - diag (R output diagrams, png format): path where the (output) diagrams are expected.
 - scriptrng/scriptcell (R scripts directly within Excel): either a range, where this script is stored (scriptrng) or directly as a value (text content or formula result) in the 2nd column (scriptcell)